 Students may enroll in undergraduate courses not listed in SoPA offerings.
-For courses listed under the School of Liberal Arts, students need only meet the prerequisites before enrolling.
-The Schools of Architecture, Business, Public Health and Tropical Medicine, or Science and Engineering courses require the relevant dean's approval.
+For School of Liberal Arts courses, students need only meet the course prerequisites before enrolling.
+Courses at the Schools of Architecture, Business, Public Health and Tropical Medicine, and Science and Engineering require approval from the dean of that school.

-Note: The tuition rate of some of these courses may be significantly higher than the SoPA course tuition rate.
+Please note that the tuition charged for courses taken outside of SoPA may be significantly higher than the SoPA undergraduate course tuition rate.

 Selection of a major is one of the most important decisions students make in their college studies.
 Students are encouraged to consult with their academic advisor about the many options available at SoPA.
 Once students decide on a major course of study, they must meet with their academic advisor to formally declare the major.